Nunraw: Nunraw

 It is thought that the first 'modern' feudal superior of the lands of Nunraw was the Church.
 The name Nunraw denotes the nuns' row or hamlet, and Martine adds that "old nuns came from Italy and settled down at Nunraw".
 The Lauder of The Bass family appear to have later held it as a feu.
-Acta Dominorum Concilii, July 1501, records a dispute between Jonet, prioress of the Convent of Haddington, (represented by David Balfour of Caraldstone) and Robert Lauder of The Bass, knight, regarding the lands and chapellany of Garvald, and also damage made to Sir Robert Lauder's house at Whitecastle.
+In July 1501, Jonet, prioress of the Convent of Haddington, (represented by David Balfour of Caraldstone) disputed with Robert Lauder of The Bass ownership of the lands and chapellany of Garvald, and damage made to Robert Lauder's house at Whitecastle.
 The case was remitted to Patrick Hepburn, 1st Earl of Bothwell, for his consideration and adjourned until 15 October 1501.

-The conflict seemed to continue, however, as the Justiciary Records, under date 25 February 1510, narrate how "Thomas Dicsoune (Dickson) at the Monastery of Hethingtoune (Haddington) and others, came in the King's will for oppression done to Robert Lauder of The Basse, knight, coming under silence of night to the lands of Whitecastle, and casting down the house built there by the said Robert" (presumably the Pele Tower there).
+The conflict seemed to continue, however, as the Justiciary Records, under date 25 February 1510, narrate how "Thomas Dicsoune (Dickson) at the Monastery of Hethingtoune (Haddington) and others, came in the King's will for oppression done to Robert Lauder of The Bass, knight, coming under silence of night to the lands of Whitecastle, and casting down the house built there by the said Robert" (presumably the Pele Tower there).
 His father having died in the interval, the son Sir Robert Lauder of The Bass (d.1517) was present in person at his hearing.
 The offender was fined 15 merks.

 In July 1547, during the war of the Rough Wooing, Elizabeth, prioress of Haddington was made keeper of the 'place and fortalice of Nunraw.'
 She undertook to keep it 'surlie fra our auld ynemies of Ingland and all uthairis.'
 She agreed only to render the house to Regent Arran or if necessary, demolish it and make it uninhabitable.

-By the middle of the sixteenth-century Patrick Hepburn of Beanston was in possession of this estate and Tower.
+By the middle of the sixteenth-century, Patrick Hepburn of Beanston was in possession of this estate and Tower.
 In The Great Seal of Scotland a charter (number 1753) confirmed at Craigmillar Castle on 3 December 1566 by Mary, Queen of Scots (but originally written and signed at the Monastery at Haddington on 6 August 1556) mentions that following his father's death, Patrick Hepburn and his affairs were placed in the hands of his tutorix, Lady Elizabeth Hepburn, Prioress of the Monastery at Haddington.
-In this charter Patrick is referred to as "of Whitecastle" but he is clearly mentioned as the son of his father John Hepburn of Beanston; and he is granted the lands of Slaid, [today spelt Sled] near Garvald, in Haddingtonshire.
+In this charter, Patrick is referred to as "of Whitecastle" but he is clearly mentioned as the son of his father John Hepburn of Beanston; and he is granted the lands of Slaid, [today spelt Sled] near Garvald, in Haddingtonshire.
 Attached to this is a further charter, a regrant of the same properties, which mentions that Patrick has now married Margaret, daughter of James Cockburn, of Langton in Berwickshire.
 It also states that Patrick has a younger brother James and that they have an elder brother William.